rishk08/RescueTrekPhase2/README.md

 # RescueTrek Phase 2 Gun Detection Model

 This repository contains the machine learning gun detection model for RescueTrek Phase 2.
-The model is designed to detect guns in images and video footage.
+The model is designed to detect guns in images and video footage and identify potential shooters using facial detection.

 ## Installation